 Consequences of a DUI in Georgia

 If you are arrested for DUI in Georgia, hiring the right Georgia DUI Lawyer is very important.
-Your Georgia DUI Attorney only has 10 days to request an ALS Hearing to save your drivers license.
+Your Georgia DUI Attorney only has 30 days to request an ALS Hearing or to install an ignition interlock device to save your drivers license.
 The State of Georgia charges $150 to file for this hearing.
 The purpose of the hearing is to help restore your privilege to drive in Georgia.
 However, this hearing only happens if your DUI Lawyer in Georgia requests the hearing.
 It does not happen automatically.
-If the hearing is not requested, your Georgia Drivers License or privilege to drive in Georgia will be suspended.
+If the hearing is not requested or the interlock device is not installed, your Georgia Drivers License or privilege to drive in Georgia will be suspended.
 If you are accused of refusing the breath, blood, or urine test, the suspension will be a year in length unless the hearing is requested.

 The Two Types of Georgia DUI Consequences: